Tighes Hill

 Tighes Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch identified seven projects likely impacting the area.
-Notable ones are Hunter Net Zero Manufacturing Centre of Excellence, Newcastle Future Transit Corridor, Hunter Park Precinct, and Maitland Rd, Tighes Hill.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified seven projects likely impacting the region.
+Notable initiatives include Hunter Net Zero Manufacturing Centre of Excellence, Newcastle Future Transit Corridor, Hunter Park Precinct, and Maitland Rd, Tighes Hill.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.